FlagOpen/FlagScale/README.md

 ### Repartition the distributed optimizer [optional]

- When using the distributed optimizer, please checkout the [v0.3](https://github.com/FlagOpen/FlagScale/tree/release/v0.3) branch first and follow the instructions below. you can use the following tool to repartition the distributed optimizer if the parallel schemes is changed during the training.
+When using the distributed optimizer, you can use the following tool to repartition the distributed optimizer if the parallel schemes is changed during the training.

 1. Change to the FlagScale directory